scrapoxy/scrapoxy/packages/website/connectors/freeproxies/guide.md

-# Free Proxies List Connector
+# Proxy List Connector

-A _Free Proxies List_ is a specific type of connector designed to manage a manual list of proxies.
+A _Proxy List_ is a specific type of connector designed to manage a manual list of proxies.
-Users have the flexibility to either utilize their own private proxies or incorporate a list of free proxies available on the Internet.
+Users have the flexibility to either utilize their own private proxies or incorporate a list of public proxies available on the Internet.

 Scrapoxy supports HTTP/HTTPS proxies and SOCKS4/SOCKS5 proxies.

-For instance, free proxies can be obtained from:
+For instance, public proxies can be obtained from:
 - [ProxyScrape](https://proxyscrape.com/free-proxy-list)
 - [Spys One](https://spys.one)
 - [IPRoyal](https://iproyal.com/free-proxy-list)